Social Proof

 Case Studies

-Detailed before/after stories with methodology, metrics, and timeline.
-The highest-commitment social proof format — readers who engage with case studies have very high purchase intent.
+Detailed before/after narratives with methodology, metrics, and timeline.
+The highest-commitment social proof format — readers who engage with a full case study have very high purchase intent and are typically close to a decision.
+Case studies are most valuable in B2B and high-ticket B2C where buyers research extensively before committing.

 Live Activity Indicators

-“14 people viewing this” or “37 purchased in the last 24 hours” — creates urgency and validates demand.
+“14 people viewing this” or “37 purchased in the last 24 hours” — creates urgency and validates demand simultaneously.
 Most effective on e-commerce product pages.
+Must be accurate — fake live indicators are detectable and damage trust more than they improve conversion.

 Social Proof Placement Strategy